 - Professional Indemnity Insurance;

 - Complaints redressal: The interests of our Client are of paramount importance and we always strive towards protecting our Clients’ interests.
-However, should you not be satisfied with our services and/or charges or bills you can contact our founder Miss Geeta Daswani by writing to her at firstname.lastname@example.org.
+However, should you not be satisfied with our services and/or charges or bills you can contact our founder Miss Geeta Daswani by writing to her at email@example.com.
 Client complaints if any will be considered very seriously and we will be happy to address your complaints in order to arrive at an appropriate solution most satisfactory to you.
 However, it is requested that the Client lodge the complaint in a format reproducible in writing and that gives a description of the complaint and supporting evidence if possible.
+We will strive to resolve your matter promptly and in any event within 8 (eight) weeks.
+Should you be unhappy with the proposed resolution or outcome to your complaint ,and you qualify under the Scheme Rules of the Legal Ombudsman (‘LeO’), you may refer your complaint to the LeO within 6 (six) months of our final response that marks the end of our complaints handling process.
 We encourage you to read our complaints handling procedure which is available on our website.
 The complaints handling procedure will also be made available to you via email if so requested.

 - Your Right to cancel / Cooling-off Period: If you are a private client, i.e. an individual instructing us for purposes that are ‘wholly or mainly outside of your trade, business, craft or profession and where such instructions are not given by means of a meeting with us or at our office premises, then under the provisions of The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you have the right to cancel your instructions, without any reason within 14 days (“Cancellation Period/Cooling off Period”) from the date of formally instructing us.